Trapigtrogen/Drawpp/drawpp_guide.md

 }
 ```

-<br>Ideally, if you are creating your own filters, and setting uniforms in them, you'd be familiar with GLSL ES and the OpenGL API.<br>
+<br>Ideally, if you are creating your own filters, you'd be familiar with GLSL ES and the OpenGL API.<br>
-In any case, here are explanations of the functions used in the above example:<br>

-- glGetUniformLocation()
-    - Takes a shader program id, and a uniform name string as parameters.
-    - Will return the location of that uniform in the shader program.
-- glUniform1f()
-    - Takes a uniform location, and a float value as parameters.
-    - Will set the uniform at the location, to the value.

-The scale uniform location is cached because the operation of getting it is not very cheap.
-This is fine, because the location will not change, unless you recompile the filter.
-In newer versions of GLSL ES it's possible to set the uniform location explicitly in the shader, but we can't do that here.<br>

-Another thing you can do with filters, is to just use them as shader renderers.
+<br>Another thing you can do with filters, is to just use them as shader renderers.
 You can draw whatever you want in them, and you can choose to ignore the *source* texture.<br>

 <br>

 ## <a id="vector-and-matrix">Vector and matrix</a>

-<br>The Drawpp library gives you a vector class DVector, and a matrix class DMatrix4.<br>
+<br>The Drawpp library provides you with basic vector and matrix classes.<br>

-#### <a id="dvector">DVector</a>
+#### <a id="vectors">Vectors</a>

-The DVector class contains 3 floating point values: x, y and z.
-They are public member and can be accessed as such.<br>
+You are given 3 vector classes, Vector2, Vector3 and Vector4.<br>
-DVector also has all the basic vector math functions you will need.
-Here is a list of them:
+Here is a list of function common to all of them:

 ##### Operators
 - \+ and +=